erling6232/imagedata/paper.md

 ---
-title: 'imagedata: A Python library to read and write medical image data into numpy arrays'
+title: 'Imagedata: A Python library to read and write medical image data into NumPy arrays'

 tags:
   - dicom